 The directors regard Iberdrola, S.A. (incorporated in Spain) as the ultimate parent company, which is also the parent company of the largest group in which the results of the Company are consolidated.
-The parent company of the smallest group in which the results of the Company are consolidated is Scottish Power UK plc ("SPUK").
+The parent company of the smallest group in which the results of the Company are consolidated is SPUK.